-- 6.1 Should learners disagree with the outcome of their application for a bursary award, they may consider an appeal.
+- Should students disagree with the outcome of their application for a bursary award, they may consider an appeal.
 All appeals will be considered by the Director of Sixth Form.
 Your letter of appeal should include your name and form and the reasons for your appeal.
 Any additional information you wish to provide that you feel is relevant to your application can be attached.
-Written confirmation of the outcome of the appeal will be sent out within 10 days of the appeal being considered. - 6.2 Any appeals against non-payment of weekly awards should follow the process as stated in the attached Attendance Requirements document.
+Written confirmation of the outcome of the appeal will be sent out within 10 days of the appeal being considered.
+Any challenge to the outcome of the appeal should be made through the General Complaints Procedure which can be found on the school website. - Any appeals against non-payment of weekly awards should follow the process as stated in the attached Attendance Requirements document.
+(See appendix).